sjbylo/flask-vote-app/pipeline/acs/README.md

 Set up the secret `secret/git-basic-auth-secret.yaml` to allow push to the git repo you want to use.

+Set up Sonarqube on the cluster (instructions in sonar/)

 If you're really impatient, you can run the "./setup.sh" script.

 Following are the manual steps.